xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 #### Presentation scope

-The presentation is focused on discussing some of the programmatic aspects of the challenges you might come to face as FYS! progresses, rather than getting into the nitty gritty things on the technical side.
+The presentation is focused on discussing some of the programmatic aspects of the challenges you might come to face as FYS! progresses, instead of getting into the nitty gritty things on the technical side.
 TODO: more

 #### Presentation Structure